BIOHACKING

 When purchasing a probiotic, be sure to read the label closely.
 If your probiotic requires refrigeration, ensure your retailer has kept it refrigerated or if ordering by mail, that it’s shipped quickly with appropriate packaging and limited exposure to heat and moisture.
 Freeze-dried probiotics are much more resistant to extreme temperature shifts—such as the cold temperatures that can be experienced when being shipped in an airplane—so they can withstand air travel or shipment in hotter climates.

-Before you purchase a probiotic, check with your doctor to ensure you receive a variety that’s best suited to your specific needs.
+Before you purchase a probiotic, check with your doctor to ensure you receive a variety that’s best supports your gut health.
 Once purchased, be sure to follow the manufacturer’s recommendations for dosage and storage and if in doubt, refrigerate.

 Lauren Bedosky is a freelance health and fitness writer who specializes in running, strength training, and nutrition.
 She writes for a variety of national publications and businesses, including Men’s Health, MyFitnessPal, Livestrong, and Women’s Running.
 Lauren lives in Brooklyn Park, Minnesota, with her husband and their three dogs.